BigBang1112/gbx-net/README.md

 | Item.Gbx | [CGameItemModel](GBX.NET/Engines/GameData/CGameItemModel.cs) | Yes | No
 | SystemConfig.Gbx | [CSystemConfig](GBX.NET/Engines/System/CSystemConfig.cs) | Yes | Yes

-\* Consider extracting `CGameCtnGhost` from `CGameCtnReplayRecord` and save it as `.Ghost.Gbx`, which you can then import in MediaTracker.
+\* Consider extracting `CGameCtnGhost` from `CGameCtnReplayRecord`, transfer it over to `CGameCtnMediaBlockGhost`, add it to `CGameCtnMediaClip`, and save it as `.Clip.Gbx`, which you can then import in MediaTracker.

 ## Compatibility

-- GBX.NET is compatible with **.NET Standard 2.0** since version 0.2.0.
-Earlier versions are built on .NET Standard 2.1.
+- GBX.NET is compatible down to **.NET Standard 2.0** and **.NET Framework 4.8**.
-- Since version 0.5.2, the library is also compatible with **.NET Framework 4.5**.
+- Current language version is 10 and you need Visual Studio 2022 to contribute to the project **(you don't need Visual Studio 2022 if you install it as NuGet package)**.
 - The library supports **saving GBX files in 64bit environment** since 0.10.0.
 In the older versions, to be able to save your GBX, set your platform target to **x86**.

 ## Techniques

 The library does node caching to speed up node parsing:

-- Currently, all nodes are cached when accessing the `Node` class for the first time, causing a slight (about 50 ms) delay which may go up with future library additions.
+- Currently, all nodes are cached when accessing the `Node` class for the first time, causing a slight (up to 100 ms) delay which may go up with future library additions.
-- *Selective node caching* would cache only the most common nodes related to the parsed GBX.
+- *Selective node caching* would cache only the nodes the developer is interested in.
 This feature is planned for the future.

 The library speeds up parse time by ignoring unused skippable chunks with *discover* feature: